data-science-made-easy/szu-monitor/README.md

 SZu stands for 'socialezekerheidsuitgaven'.
 The SZu-monitor generates two `mutfiles` for correcting Mimosi model estimates.
 In addition, it compares CPB's and UWV's social security expenditure estimates.
 It provides both visual (png) and tabular (xlsx) outputs to highlight key differences.

 ## Getting started
-Download [this batch-file](https://raw.githubusercontent.com/data-science-made-easy/szu-monitor/refs/heads/master/download-szu-monitor.bat) to install the latest version of SZu-monitor.
+Download [this batch-file](https://raw.githubusercontent.com/data-science-made-easy/szu-monitor/refs/heads/master/download-szu-monitor.bat) to install the latest version of SZu-monitor (right-click with mouse > Save Link As).
 This will create a `szu-monitor` directory containing the 'compare-cpb-uwv.bat' file to run the monitor.
 Before running, consider updating the `settings` tab in `comparison-cpb-uwv.xlsx`.

 ## Input
 The monitor uses `comparison-cpb-uwv.xlsx`, which includes a `settings` tab and a template for several 'output' tabs.